-We do not openly publish the Blacklist, but it is available in one of two ways:
+We do not openly publish the Blocklist, but it is available in one of two ways:

-- Existing Kochava customers can use the Blacklist by activating the feature directly in our UI.
+- Existing Kochava customers can use the Blocklist by activating the feature directly in our UI.

 Q: Why are attribution partners afraid to name fraudulent affiliate networks?

 I can’t speak for other attribution companies, but in the case of Kochava, we would rather focus on those publishers who have demonstrated the absence of fraud versus focusing on those who have more of it.
 We talk about how our role is to “let the data drive the story”—not to label a particular ad network.
 Because our customers have the Fraud Console, they know which networks are the worst offenders, and in this way, Kochava gives them a competitive advantage (over those using tools other than Kochava).
 Adding to this point, one of my biggest complaints about the other attribution company “performance leaderboards,” which are published quarterly, is that those leaderboards are never qualified against fraudulent traffic.
 As such, it is doing a major disservice to the industry by celebrating “high performing ad networks” without accounting for the fraud that partly makes up those performance stats.
 Because of our leadership in fraud monitoring and abatement, we have a different view about performance, and it’s driven around true traffic, accurately attributed conversions and, ultimately, ROAS.